(Translated by ChatGPT on 2025/11/22)

 /

-The result is like this
+The result is like this.

-Picture 01 - Click for enlarge |
+| Picture 01 - Click to enlarge |

-Picture 02 - Click for enlarge |
+| Picture 02 - Click to enlarge |

 ##### Picture 01